University of Pennsylvania

-- Penn traces its origin to 1740, claims Ben Franklin as its founder and is recognized as America's first university.
+- Penn traces its origin to 1740, and is recognized as America's first university.
+Its founder is the legendary American statesman, inventor, writer, and scientist, Benjamin Franklin.

 - In 1994, Penn President Judith Rodin became the first woman to be inaugurated President of an Ivy League institution.